Mental Health Facilities Temple, TX

 Scott And White Memorial Hospital Outpatient Behavioral Health

 Scott And White Memorial Hospital Outpatient Behavioral Health is a mental health treatment center in Temple, TX, located at 2401 South 31st Street, 76508 zip code area.
 Scott And White Memorial Hospital Outpatient Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Scott And White Memorial Hospital Outpatient Behavioral Health offers psychotropic medication, activity therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Scott And White Memorial Hospital Outpatient Behavioral Health offers couples/family therapy, electroconvulsive therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Scott And White Memorial Hospital Outpatient Behavioral Health also supports seniors or older adults and people requiring dual diagnosis treatment.
-Additional services at Scott And White Memorial Hospital Outpatient Behavioral Health consist of case management and psychosocial rehabilitation services.
+Additional services at Scott And White Memorial Hospital Outpatient Behavioral Health consist of psychosocial rehabilitation services and case management.

 Central Texas Va Healthcare System Olin E Teague Va Center

 Central Texas Va Healthcare System Olin E Teague Va Center is a mental health clinic in Temple, Texas, located at 1901 South 1st Street, 76504.
-Central Texas Va Healthcare System Olin E Teague Va Center offers partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
-Central Texas Va Healthcare System Olin E Teague Va Center provides activity therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, seniors 65 or older and young adults.
-Central Texas Va Healthcare System Olin E Teague Va Center also supports patients with eating disorders, people with traumatic brain injury and people requiring dual diagnosis treatment.
-Some other services provided by Central Texas Va Healthcare System Olin E Teague Va Center include mentoring/peer support/consumer-run services, supported employment and supported housing.
+Central Texas Va Healthcare System Olin E Teague Va Center offers residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Central Texas Va Healthcare System Olin E Teague Va Center provides group therapy, trauma therapy and activity therapy to seniors 65 or older, young adults and adults.
+Central Texas Va Healthcare System Olin E Teague Va Center also supports patients with eating disorders, people with Alzheimer's or dementia and people requiring dual diagnosis treatment.
+Some other services provided by Central Texas Va Healthcare System Olin E Teague Va Center include psychosocial rehabilitation services, supported housing and chronic disease/illness management.

 Cedar Crest Hospital And Resid Treatment Center - 10.6 miles from Temple, TX

 Cedar Crest Hospital And Resid Treatment Center is a mental health facility in Belton, TX, located at 3500 South Interstate 35, in the 76513 zip code.
-Cedar Crest Hospital And Resid Treatment Center provides hospital inpatient treatment, telemedicine/telehealth and residential treatment.
-Cedar Crest Hospital And Resid Treatment Center provides behavior modification, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
-Some other services available at Cedar Crest Hospital And Resid Treatment Center include diet and exercise counseling, family psychoeducation and education services.
+Cedar Crest Hospital And Resid Treatment Center provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Cedar Crest Hospital And Resid Treatment Center provides psychotropic medication, cognitive behavioral therapy and behavior modification to children / adolescents, young adults and seniors 65 or older.
+Some other services available at Cedar Crest Hospital And Resid Treatment Center include case management, intensive case management and psychosocial rehabilitation services.

 Resolution Ranch Academy - 21.2 miles from Temple, TX

 Resolution Ranch Academy is one of mental health facilities in Cameron, Texas, located at 2274 County Road 203 Loop, 76520 zip code.
-Resolution Ranch Academy provides telemedicine/telehealth and residential treatment.
-Resolution Ranch Academy provides psychotropic medication, group therapy and behavior modification to children / adolescents.
+Resolution Ranch Academy provides residential treatment and telemedicine/telehealth.
+Resolution Ranch Academy provides behavior modification, individual psychotherapy and group therapy to children / adolescents.
 Resolution Ranch Academy also supports people requiring dual diagnosis treatment.
-Additional services provided at Resolution Ranch Academy include diet and exercise counseling, family psychoeducation and housing services.
+Additional services provided at Resolution Ranch Academy include education services, case management and family psychoeducation.

 Cedar Crest Clinic - 24.5 miles from Temple, TX

 Cedar Crest Clinic is a mental health clinic in Killeen, TX, located at 2206 East Central Texas Expressway, 76542 zip code area.
 Cedar Crest Clinic provides outpatient treatment.
-Cedar Crest Clinic offers individual psychotherapy, cognitive behavioral therapy and behavior modification to children / adolescents, young adults and adults.
-Cedar Crest Clinic also supports people with Alzheimer's or dementia, people with PTSD and clients referred from the court/judicial system.
-Additional services offered at Cedar Crest Clinic include legal advocacy, psychosocial rehabilitation services and suicide prevention services.
+Cedar Crest Clinic offers group therapy, behavior modification and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Cedar Crest Clinic also supports active duty military, patients with eating disorders and transitional age young adults.
+Additional services offered at Cedar Crest Clinic include legal advocacy, family psychoeducation and diet and exercise counseling.

 Steven A Cohen Military Family Clinic Endeavors/killean - 27.0 miles from Temple, TX

 Steven A Cohen Military Family Clinic Endeavors/killean is a mental health treatment clinic in Killeen, Texas, located at 1103 West Stan Schlueter Loop, Building A Suite 100, in the 76549 zip code.
 Steven A Cohen Military Family Clinic Endeavors/killean provides telemedicine/telehealth and outpatient treatment.
-Steven A Cohen Military Family Clinic Endeavors/killean provides activity therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-Steven A Cohen Military Family Clinic Endeavors/killean also supports people with PTSD, military families and veterans.
-Additional services provided by Steven A Cohen Military Family Clinic Endeavors/killean consist of case management, family psychoeducation and suicide prevention services.
+Steven A Cohen Military Family Clinic Endeavors/killean provides activity therapy, individual psychotherapy and couples/family therapy to adults, young adults and children / adolescents.
+Steven A Cohen Military Family Clinic Endeavors/killean also supports veterans, LGBT and people with PTSD.
+Additional services provided by Steven A Cohen Military Family Clinic Endeavors/killean consist of suicide prevention services, family psychoeducation and case management.

 Heart Of Texas Region Mhmr Center Falls County Office - 29.4 miles from Temple, TX

 Heart Of Texas Region Mhmr Center Falls County Office is a mental health facility in Marlin, TX, located at 365 Coleman Street, 76661 zip code area.
-Heart Of Texas Region Mhmr Center Falls County Office provides outpatient treatment and telemedicine/telehealth.
-Heart Of Texas Region Mhmr Center Falls County Office provides psychotropic medication and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
-Additional services offered by Heart Of Texas Region Mhmr Center Falls County Office consist of case management, suicide prevention services and supported housing.
+Heart Of Texas Region Mhmr Center Falls County Office provides telemedicine/telehealth and outpatient treatment.
+Heart Of Texas Region Mhmr Center Falls County Office provides individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Additional services offered by Heart Of Texas Region Mhmr Center Falls County Office consist of diet and exercise counseling, supported employment and integrated primary care services.

 Metroplex Pavilion Hospital - 29.5 miles from Temple, TX

 Metroplex Pavilion Hospital is a mental health treatment center in Killeen, Texas, located at 2201 South Clear Creek Road, part of the 76549 zip code.
-Metroplex Pavilion Hospital provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Metroplex Pavilion Hospital also offers psychotropic medication, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Metroplex Pavilion Hospital also provides suicide prevention services, case management and diet and exercise counseling.
+Metroplex Pavilion Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
+Metroplex Pavilion Hospital also offers individual psychotherapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
+Metroplex Pavilion Hospital also provides case management, education services and diet and exercise counseling.

 Heart Of Texas Region Mhmr Center Crisis Treatment Center - 31.2 miles from Temple, TX

-Heart Of Texas Region Mhmr Center Crisis Treatment Center is a mental health clinic in Woodway, TX, located at 301 Londonderry Street, in the 76712 zip code.
-Heart Of Texas Region Mhmr Center Crisis Treatment Center provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Heart Of Texas Region Mhmr Center Crisis Treatment Center offers psychotropic medication, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Heart Of Texas Region Mhmr Center Crisis Treatment Center is a mental health center in Woodway, Texas, located at 301 Londonderry Street, 76712 zip code.
+Heart Of Texas Region Mhmr Center Crisis Treatment Center provides residential treatment, outpatient treatment and telemedicine/telehealth.
+Heart Of Texas Region Mhmr Center Crisis Treatment Center offers group therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
 Heart Of Texas Region Mhmr Center Crisis Treatment Center also supports people requiring dual diagnosis treatment and people with traumatic brain injury.

 Heart Of Texas Region Mhmr Center - 34.7 miles from Temple, TX

 Heart Of Texas Region Mhmr Center is a mental health treatment center in Waco, TX, located at 110 South 12th Street, 76701 zip code area.
 Heart Of Texas Region Mhmr Center provides telemedicine/telehealth and outpatient treatment.
-Heart Of Texas Region Mhmr Center offers group therapy, psychotropic medication and behavior modification to adults, young adults and seniors 65 or older.
+Heart Of Texas Region Mhmr Center offers psychotropic medication, behavior modification and group therapy to seniors 65 or older, adults and young adults.
 Heart Of Texas Region Mhmr Center also supports people with serious mental illness, people with trauma and transitional age young adults.
-Additional services at Heart Of Texas Region Mhmr Center consist of family psychoeducation, vocational rehabilitation services and supported housing.
+Additional services at Heart Of Texas Region Mhmr Center consist of integrated primary care services, psychosocial rehabilitation services and chronic disease/illness management.

 Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center - 34.9 miles from Temple, TX

-Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center is a mental health clinic in Waco, Texas, located at 2800 Lyle Avenue, 76708.
-Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center offers outpatient treatment.
-Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center provides trauma therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
+Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center is a mental health facility in Waco, TX, located at 2800 Lyle Avenue, in the 76708 zip code.
+Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center provides outpatient treatment.
+Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center provides individual psychotherapy, group therapy and behavior modification to adults, young adults and seniors 65 or older.
 Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center also supports people with PTSD and seniors or older adults.
-Some other services provided by Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center include education services, case management and psychosocial rehabilitation services.
+Some other services available at Heart Of Texas Region Mhmr Center Heart Of Texas Counseling Center include education services, illness management and recovery and case management.

 Family Counseling And Childrens Services - 35.0 miles from Temple, TX

 Family Counseling And Childrens Services is one of mental health facilities in Waco, Texas, located at 1600 Providence Drive, 76707 zip code.
 Family Counseling And Childrens Services provides outpatient treatment.
-Family Counseling And Childrens Services provides group therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
-Additional services provided at Family Counseling And Childrens Services include diet and exercise counseling and integrated primary care services.
+Family Counseling And Childrens Services provides behavior modification, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Additional services provided at Family Counseling And Childrens Services include integrated primary care services and diet and exercise counseling.

 Waco Center For Youth - 36.2 miles from Temple, TX

 Waco Center For Youth is a mental health clinic in Waco, TX, located at 3501 North 19th Street, 76708 zip code area.
 Waco Center For Youth provides residential treatment.
-Waco Center For Youth offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Waco Center For Youth offers trauma therapy, behavior modification and group therapy to children / adolescents.
 Waco Center For Youth also supports children/adolescents with serious emotional disturbance.
 Additional services offered at Waco Center For Youth include family psychoeducation, education services and diet and exercise counseling.

 Frequently Asked Questions About Mental Health Treatment in Temple, TX